Not really a blog, just some stuff that a future me might need to remember one day.

 rows are in each table you don’t really want to be running SELECT

-count(*) FROM <tablename>
+count(*) FROM <tablename> for each table.

 So if you want a report of the row counts for each table in your database: